Skip to main content

 Three classmates discuss how having choices woven into their program has helped them focus on lifelong learning and critical thinking.

-In her book on the intersections of antiracismOpens in a new window and UDL, Andratesha Fritzgerald (2020Opens in a new window) writes: “AntiracistOpens in a new window teachers understand that there is more than one way to communicate and they empower learners to understand the nuances and implications of the choice that ultimately rests with them.”
+Offering choice helps us address consideration 5.4 in the UDL 3.0 Framework: Address biases related to modes of expression and communication.Opens in a new window In her book on the intersections of antiracismOpens in a new window and UDL, Andratesha Fritzgerald (2020Opens in a new window) writes: “AntiracistOpens in a new window teachers understand that there is more than one way to communicate and they empower learners to understand the nuances and implications of the choice that ultimately rests with them.”
 When students choose to participate in their own learning, in their own way, deep learning can happen.
 Offering choice and flexibility for action and expression helps learners with a variety of identities and experiences express how what they’ve learned can be applied to their lives and goals outside the classroom.
 It is a way to distribute power and privilegeOpens in a new window to the learners.
-With this power, students have the agency to develop their strategic, goal-directed, lifelong learning skills.
+With this power, students have the agency to develop their strategic, action-oriented, lifelong learning skills.

 Let’s listen to Andratesha Fritzgerald describe what it means to design learning experiences with power compared to learning experiences with honour.
 She asks us to consider who has control in learning spaces and explains that giving choice honours learners and acknowledges students’ goals and cultures.